MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

     - Dynamics 365 MR Guides Author

-    - System Administrator (if this is the main user/admin; otherwise do not select this role)
+    - System Administrator

       ![Manage Roles dialog box filled in)](media/manage-roles-dialog-box.PNG "Manage Roles dialog box filled in")

+      > [!NOTE]
+      > Select the System Administrator role if this is the main user/admin.
+Otherwise, do not select the System Administrator role.

 ## Step 4: Install the applications